pitfail/pitfail-reports/report2/report2.rst

 mockups has not yet been implemented.
 Notably, this includes: (1) user-specific newsfeeds, (2) voting, (3) commenting, (4) messages for derivative trades, and (5) messages for a users going broke.
-These features will be implemented in the next version of Pitfail and do not effect user effort.
+These features will be implemented in the next version of PitFail and do not effect user effort.

 User Effort Estimation
 ----------------------